rafamadriz/friendly-snippets/index.md

 ### Add snippets from a framework to a filetype.

-There's extra snippets included in this repo but they are not added default, since it would be irrelevant for people not using those frameworks.
+There's extra snippets included in this repo but they are not added by default, since it would be irrelevant for people not using those frameworks.
 See [`snippets/frameworks`](https://github.com/rafamadriz/friendly-snippets/tree/main/snippets/frameworks)